appliedinnovationcorp/nexus-v3/docs/architecture.md

 ## Overview

-Nexus Workspace is built as a monorepo using modern tools and best practices.
+aic Workspace is built as a monorepo using modern tools and best practices.
 The architecture follows a microservices approach with shared libraries and utilities.

 ## System Architecture